EleutherAI/gpt-neox/README.md

 # GPT-NeoX

-This repository records [EleutherAI](https://www.eleuther.ai)'s work-in-progress for training large-scale language models on GPUs.
+This repository records [EleutherAI](https://www.eleuther.ai)'s library for training large-scale language models on GPUs.
 Our current framework is based on NVIDIA's [Megatron Language Model](https://github.com/NVIDIA/Megatron-LM) and has been augmented with techniques from [DeepSpeed](https://www.deepspeed.ai) as well as some novel optimizations.
 We aim to make this repo a centralized and accessible place to gather techniques for training large-scale autoregressive language models, and accelerate research into large-scale training.
-Additionally, we hope to train and open source a 175B parameter GPT-3 replication along the way.
-Please note, however, that this is a research codebase that is primarily designed for performance over ease of use.
-We endeavour to make it as easy to use as is feasible, but if there's anything in the readme that is unclear or you think you've found a bug, please open an issue.

-If you are interested in contributing, please [join our Discord](https://discord.gg/zBGx3azzUn) and head to the `#gpt-neox` channel.
-We're working with cloud compute provider [CoreWeave](https://www.coreweave.com/) for training, and hope to release the weights of smaller models as we progress up to 175B parameters.

 For those looking for a TPU-centric codebase, we recommend [Mesh Transformer JAX](https://github.com/kingoflolz/mesh-transformer-jax).